Château Franc Mayne Saint-Émilion 2016 - Grand Cru Classé

 Wine rated (2020 guide) 93/100

-Franc-Mayne 2016 presents a precise bouquet of blackberries, wild strawberries and flowers (rose petals) that gains in intensity with just a few swirls of the glass.
+Franc-Mayne 2016 presents a precise bouquet of blackberries, wild strawberries, and flowers (rose petals) that gains intensity with just a few swirls of the glass.
 Very sensual!
 The palate is medium-bodied, with fine tannins and well-balanced acidity.
-It tightens towards the finish, but offers plenty of substance and body.
+It tightens towards the finish but offers plenty of substance and body.
 It seems to have acquired the persistence I was looking for 12 months ago.
 Great potential.
-Tasted blind at Southwold's annual tasting.
+Tasted blind at the annual Southwold tasting.
 2022-2040

 Yves Beck